dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 ```

 The ```subject``` variable is declared at the start of the ```describe``` block, and the creation of the service
 is moved to the ```beforeEach``` block.
-This way we don't have to manually do it every time.
+This way we don't have to do it manually every time.
-It is common to move out the creation of the test case subject into a separate method,
+It is common to move the creation of the test case subject to a separate method,
 because it offloads the tests and makes them more readable.

 ### Using Dependency Injection

-Creating services directly can be good if the subject under test has none or few dependencies.
+Creating services directly can be good if the subject under test has no or few, dependencies.
-But if it has multiple dependencies or a deeper dependency tree it gets tedious to setup all the classes.
+But if it has multiple dependencies, or a deeper dependency tree, setting up all the classes becomes tedious.
-For these situations we can use Angular 2's dependency injection management.
+For these situations, we can use Angular 2's dependency injection management.

-The ```Car``` class uses the ```Engine``` class in the constructor and it's instance in the ```getName``` method.
+The ```Car``` class uses the ```Engine``` class in the constructor and its instance in the ```getName``` method.

 ```typescript
 import { Injectable } from '@angular/core';